1190782/odsoft-project-1190782-1230183-1230164/ReadME.md

 The ability to conduct tests along with some static analysis concurrently was critical for the purposes of enhancing the execution times of the entire pipeline without compromising on the exhaustive coverage of validation.
 The use of SonarQube and Checkstyle further ensured best coding practices were adopted, as well as highlighting areas that need updates and improvement during the build process.
 JaCoCo offered valuable perspective on the level of test coverage achieved and assisted in identifying areas that needed more tests.

 Deployment was automated for remote and local (on-site) environments in order to maintain uniformity between developments as well as productions which strengthened the faith taken upon the system’s reliability.
 Last but not least, this CI/CD pipeline ensured faster turnaround times whilst enhancing system visibility and control, which have set the stage for further advancement and future growth of the system.

+After analysing the results, some improvements for the future have been acknowledged:

+- A trigger can be implemented in the pipeline so that it is run when some push is made to an indicated branch and create other pipelines to for example only do build and analysis of the code without doing deploy depending on whether you are doing development of new code and do not want to affect the current version of the system.
+- With the addition of new tests we have seen an increase in maintainability problems, so when new tests are implemented more attention should be paid to this and if possible correct those that have already been created.

 ## Contributions
 - 1190782 - José Soares